Session 6 – Free Machine Embroidery & Physical Warm Up.

 Session 7 – Cartwright Hall Visit, Textile Props and Photo shoot.

 The participants had been to see the Circus Installation at Cartwright Hall Art Gallery.
-Gail, Robert & David were excited to see the exhibition and instantly recognised some of the props and costumes they had been working from in the previous weeks.
-I was especially pleased with Robert and how he went around and looked at the costumes in the exhibition and showed interest while David & Gayle were able to identify the patterns from the costumes that they had been studying and drawing in their sketchbooks.
+G, R & D were excited to see the exhibition and instantly recognised some of the props and costumes they had been working from in the previous weeks.
+I was especially pleased with R and how he went around and looked at the costumes in the exhibition and showed interest while D & G were able to identify the patterns from the costumes that they had been studying and drawing in their sketchbooks.
 Ellie had created an activity sheet where participants had to go around and find certain shapes and colours.
-Everyone took well to this activity; even Robert went around with his support worker and completed the activity sheet.
+Everyone took well to this activity; even R went around with his support worker and completed the activity sheet.
 Each participant were given goody bags with a magnify glass, view finder, pencil crayons, these were used very well.

 Back at the centre, we shared our experiences we those participants who could not join the Cartwright Hall visit and then went onto creating our own props.